Ananda Prasad Dhungana

-Anand Prasad Dhungana (Nepali: आनन्द प्रसाद ढुँगाना) is a Nepali politician affiliated with Nepali Congress.
-He has served as Minister at various points in time.
-He is also a central committee member of the Nepali Congress.
-He has also served as a member of the 1st Constituent Assembly and 2nd Constituent Assembly representing Nepali Congress party.
+Anand Prasad Dhungana (Nepali: आनन्द प्रसाद ढुँगाना) is a Nepali politician affiliated with the Nepali Congress.
+He is a member of the National Assembly of Nepal representing Madhesh Province and a former member of the House of Representatives.
+Dhungana previously served as a member of the 2nd Constituent Assembly and as a central committee member of the Nepali Congress.
+He has held several ministerial portfolios, including Minister for Tourism and Civil Aviation, Minister for Supplies, and Minister for Forests and Soil Conservation in the Second Girija Prasad Koirala cabinet in 1998.

 Electoral history

 Dhungana remained victorious in the 1990, 1994, and 1999 elections.
 He defeated two former deputy PMs, Raghubir Mahasheth and Ishwor Pokhrel in 1990 and 1999, respectively.
 In 2017, he was defeated as Deepak Karki of the Nepali Congress joined FSF-N and ran as a candidate.